 Dr Philippe Smolarski is head of The Magellan Centre's Asian Arts department and brings to the team performance 25 years’ experience within the oriental market.

 Philippe is especially knowledgeable in art of the Steppes, Western Asiatic and Chinese archaeology, and received the title of Honorary Doctor of the Institute of History, from the Mongolian Academy of sciences.
 While working as the director of the Richard Liu Foundation, the European Institute of Chinese Studies in Brussels, between 1999 and 2006, he was engaged in the institute’s aim to forge connections between Europe and China in the areas of arts and culture.
 Philippe is French and speaks English, Chinese, and Russian.

 In relation to team performance, The Magellan Centre is a combination of senior expertsand general valuers who are based on-site at Swinton, also a slightly larger group who work remotely.
 The Magellan Centre expertsare supported in their work by a group of young valuers, designers, systems operators and art handlers, who are also available to help with clients practical requirements on-site in relation to valuations, auction previews and throughout auction days.

-The Magellan Centre’s interests are in simplest terms culturally relevant, historical objects from all around the world.
+The Magellan Centre’s interests are in simplest terms beautiful and historically relevant works of art from all around the world.
 Also, how different artistic styles and cultures have influenced one another often as a result of exploration, war and commerce.

-These interests are reflected in the extra ordinary works of art which we sell through our auctions.
+All of these interests are reflected by the items which we sell through our auctions.